nfdi4plants/nfdi4plants.knowledgebase/CONTRIBUTING.md

 1. Install package dependencies via `npm install`
 2. Start the knowledge base in watch mode via `npm run dev`

-#### Check for dead links
+### Check for dead links

-Especially when moving or cross-linking files (other articles or images), make sure to test build the site via `npm run build`!
-This validates all links (cross-references between articles and image links).
+Especially when moving or cross-linking files (other articles or images), make sure to test-build the site via `npm run build`!
+This validates all links.

 ### Markdown